 Opened in Spring 2018, Toussaint Hall is the newest residence hall on campus and is named after Pierre Toussaint, a freed slave who became a noted philanthropist.
 Located in the Upper Quad, this 15.6 acres of land is surrounded on all three sides by Sacred Heart’s main campus and is becoming a residential village that includes student housing and a dining hall.

-The hall houses primarily juniors and seniors and a mix of sophomores and transfer students of all ages on the top four floors.
-Most rooms in the hall are doubles, but there is also single rooms.
+The hall houses 170 freshmen students primarily in two-bedroom/four-person pods, with a limited number of single rooms.
+The Honors Living Learning Community is housed in Toussaint Hall.
 The hall’s ground floor is used for common spaces and staff offices.
 Students have use of an arcade-style game room and a large, common lounge area with a fish tank.

 In the News

 - Sacred Heart Names its Newest Residence Hall - 9/6/17 CT Post